-This customer wants a solution that’s more flexible and adaptable than what they have today, that can be modified on the fly by regular help-desk staff, and that can support their goal of measurably improving service to their users.
+This customer wants a solution that’s more flexible and adaptable than what they have today, that can be modified on the fly by regular help-desk staff, can support their goal of measurably improving service to their users, and can support all ITSM Processes and Services.
 They also want to be sure they don’t lose ground on key capabilities and are able to offer a better user experience and expanded self-service.
 And they want to avoid the arduous implementation process and high costs they went through with their legacy solution.

 Another key topic they wanted to cover was the pros and cons of SaaS.
 As one director said, “If SaaS meets my capabilities and cost goals without sacrificing security and adaptability, I’ll go there.
 But I’m not convinced that I can get that mix.”
 Since some of the stakeholders were advocating SaaS, this director wanted to resolve this issue before we dove into a discussion of product capabilities.